saibotsivad/mrln/README.md

 ## Example

-Look in the [./example](example folder) for a normal monorepo setup.
+Look in the [example folder](https://github.com/saibotsivad/mrln/tree/main/demo) for a sample monorepo setup.

 ## Summary